C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 uses that same per-stream gain on each capture, then sums and soft-clips.

 Re-verified 2026-09-20, after the multi-app rewrite and a review pass over the source: the code compiles warning-clean at `/warn:4`; the state file survived nine process kills timed across the write window, where a plain non-atomic write corrupted it in two of those nine; and a state-file update that cannot take the cross-process lock is now skipped rather than racing another booster instance.

+Audit pass 2026-09-23 (24 findings, each fixed and tested; audio tests used only a private near-silent test process, never a real app).
+Measured along the way: before the fix, muting survived zero boosts and a 3% app came back at 100%; a single 300 ms stall on the render thread left 260 ms of permanent extra latency (the status line kept saying 60 ms) - 40-50 ms after that fix, and about 10 ms since the dropout fixes below; a dead output left the boost 'running' until its timer - now it stops within ~3 s; and the old PROPVARIANT layout failed process-loopback activation in a 32-bit build, which now works.

+Follow-up the same day: dropouts.
+These were measured on what actually comes out - the test records the booster's own output through the same process-loopback API and finds every run of digital silence - with a test process playing a quiet tone and hiccups injected into test-only
+builds:
+- The 50 ms buffer was never actually there.
+Nothing filled it up front, so it only ever held what the first pass happened to find: 0-20 ms, and exactly 0 on every pass in most runs, while the status line said ~60 ms. It is now filled with silence to the full 50 ms before the boosted copy starts.
+With 25-50 ms stalls of the output thread every 0.4 s, 7 of 9 runs had audible gaps (10-40 ms) before; none do now.
+With 60 ms stalls: 6 gaps per run before, none of them counted; now one 20 ms gap, counted, after which the grown buffer absorbs the rest.
+- One stall counted many times: a single 300 ms capture stall read as 14-15 glitches and pushed latency to the 160 ms cap.
+Now it is one glitch and 80 ms.
+- A stall of the output thread itself was not counted at all (a 130 ms gap, 0 glitches).
+Now it is counted, once.
+- The stray `glitches=1` in about a third of clean CLI runs was never a dropout - the recording showed no gap.
+It came from the last pass during Stop, after capture had been told to stop.
+  Gone.

+Only a dropout that is actually heard is counted: a buffer found empty just in time (50 ms stalls against a 50 ms buffer) loses nothing and counts nothing.

 Fixed 2026-09-20: **per-app boost was not ducking anything at all.** The COM interop declared `IsSystemSoundsSession()` without `[PreserveSig]`, so .NET marshalled it as